YeoLab/BMS_bioinformatics_bootcamp_2017/README.md

 ### Lecture Location
 Lectures will all be held in CMME room 2047.
 See below for daily schedule.

-### Homework Submission
-One homework will be assigned on Friday and due on Monday.
-Details of the assignment coming soon.

 ## Schedule

 | Day | Date | Time | Topic | Lecture |